 FELLOWSHIPS AND MEMBERSHIPS: He has been a Visiting Fellow of Wolfson College, Cambridge; Harris Manchester College, Oxford; a Fellow of the Royal Asiatic Society; a Fellow of the Royal Society of Arts; a Corresponding Fellow of the Academy of Jewish Philosophy; a Life Member of Wolfson College, Cambridge; an Honorary Senior Member of Darwin College, University of Kent; an Associate Member of the SCR, Christ Church, Oxford; a Visiting Fellow of the Centre for Religions for Peace, University of Winchester; Member of the Cartoonists Club of Great Britain; President of the London Society for the Study of Religion, and Member of the Arts and Humanities Peer Review College.
 He has also served as a Visiting Scholar of Mansfield College, Oxford; the Oxford Centre for Postgraduate Hebrew Studies, and Sarum College.

-He was a finalist of the Times Preacher of the Year, and winner of the Royal Academy Friends design competition.
-He is the author and editor of over 90 books dealing with the Jewish heritage which have been translated into Russian, Greek, Bulgarian, Hebrew, French, Spanish, Italian, Chinese, Swedish, Japanese, Turkish, Persian and German.
-He has also illustrated 12 books of cartoons.
+PUBLICATIONS: He is the author and editor of over 100 books dealing primarily with the Jewish heritage which have been translated into Russian, Greek, Bulgarian, Hebrew, French, Spanish, Italian, Chinese, Swedish, Japanese, Turkish, Persian and German.
+He has also illustrated 15 books of cartoons.